Frequently Asked Questions

 Delegates typically pay an event fee of $4,950 per person to attend the TEDMED event.
 The TEDMED Live simulcast program offers an unparalleled opportunity for your constituents to see, hear and participate directly in an exciting multi-disciplinary dialog about health and medicine – live, at no charge, and without having to travel.
 There is no other experience in which your staff, team, faculty or students can experience the dazzling interplay of such varied minds, including Nobel Prize-winning scientists, the world’s most respected doctors and researchers, brilliant technology innovators and world-class artists.

-Do attendees at TEDMEDLive Streaming affiliates just watch?
+Do attendees at TEDMEDLive Gatherings just watch?

-When hosting a TEDMED Live simulcast, we expect and encourage each affiliate to foster conversations and discussions about the TEDMED talks among its audience.
+When hosting a TEDMED Live simulcast, we expect and encourage each viewer to foster conversations and discussions about the TEDMED talks among its audience.
 This may include involving your own subject matter experts to facilitate further discussion about the content delivered from the TEDMED stage.
 However, in order to use the TEDMED Live logo and content, your gathering should be centered around the TEDMED simulcast content as the focal point.
 Independent speakers delivering content or talks unapproved by TEDMED is prohibited

 Will there be a Program Guide?